-Here are four steps that will get colo users to your doorstep.
+Here are four steps that will get colocation users to your doorstep.

 1. Create Buyer Personas

 A buyer persona is a representation of your ideal customer and is fictional.
-You start by conducting buyer persona research to identify the behaviors, motivations, goals, and demographics of the type of people you will be focusingyour marketing efforts on.
+You start by researching buyer persona to identify the behaviors, motivations, goals, and demographics of the type of people you will focus your marketing efforts on.

-As a data center realtor, you need to develop buyer personas that meet the characteristics of colocation influencers and decision makers, as these are the people you will want as leads.
-When we refer to decision makers, we are speaking about either CEO’s or those in the C-level, VP-level, or director level positions, who is an influencer in a company.
+As a data center realtor, you must develop buyer personas that meet the characteristics of colocation influencers and decision-makers, as these are the people you will want as leads.
+When we refer to decision makers, we are speaking about either CEOs or those in the C-level, VP-level, or director-level positions who are influential stakeholders in a company.

-If your company has the attention of decision makers and you develop a business relationship with them, not only can they better answer your questions, but they can authorize a purchasing decision that other company employees may not have the authority to do.
+If your company has the attention of decision-makers and you develop a business relationship with them, they can better answer your questions and authorize a purchasing decision that other company employees may not have the authority to make.

 So, creating very detailed buyer persona profiles for your business can help you generate leads through a tailored website and highly targeted content.